LiberTEM/LiberTEM/docs/source/contributing.rst

 For this, first install nodejs.
 On Linux, we recommend to `install via package manager <https://nodejs.org/en/download/package-manager/>`_, on Windows `the installer <https://nodejs.org/en/download/>`_ should be fine.
 Choose the current LTS version, which is 10.x at the time of writing.

-One you have nodejs installed, you should have the npm command available in your path.
+One you have NodeJS installed, you should have the npm command available in your path.
 You can then install the needed build tools and dependencies by changing to the client directory and running the install command:

 .. code-block:: shell